CiMon-Capstone-Project/Cloud-Computing/README.md

 }
 ```
 ## Article API 🔍
-**Description** : Provides an API endpoint for analyzing images of diseased chili plant leaves.
-Utilizes machine learning models to predict potential diseases based on the uploaded image.
+**Description** : Provides an API endpoint to manage and retrieve articles related to chili plant cultivation.
+Users can fetch, create, update, and delete articles about chili plants, including information such as diseases, tips, and care instructions.
 #### `GET /article`
-Upload images of chili leaves that are indicated by disease to get detection results.
+Retrieve a list of articles with details such as title, description, author, and associated image URLs.
 #### Response
 ```json
 {